 - There are a number of veteran SCSA coaches who are willing to help coaches new to the program with practice drills, playing positions, etc.

-Your point of contact for coaching questions is Regan Haswell and his email is: email@example.com
+Your point of contact for coaching questions is Jessica Barnes and her email is: email@example.com